satansdeer/satansdeer.github.com/content/legacy-posts/why-you-should-use-transform-class-properties-plugin/index.md

 comments: true
 ---

-In my [previous post](https://maksimivanov.com/posts/react-modal-window) I used pretty interesting syntax to define class methods for my `Popup` component.
+In my [previous post](https://maksimivanov.com/posts/react-modal-window) I used interesting syntax to define class methods for my `Popup` component.
 I was able to use arrow functions to change the scope of `this` to class level.
 Hmm, but it's not actually Javascript, so how did I do that?

 First let's refresh your memory, I'm talking about this code: